forte-tro-submission/webpage/index.markdown

   <tr>
     <td>
       <p align="justify" width="20%">
         The FORTE Finger is designed for easy manufacturing via 3D printing.
-We will open-source the design after acceptance.</a>.
+We will open-source the design after acceptance.
       </p>
     </td>
   </tr>